RaschidJFR/bolt-github-analysis-app/README.md

 # GitHub Repository Analyzer

 A modern web application for analyzing GitHub repositories and generating comprehensive CSV reports.
-Built with React frontend and Python backend, optimized for Vercel deployment.
+Built with Flask backend and vanilla JavaScript frontend, optimized for PythonAnywhere deployment.

 ## Features